Emergency Conditions We Treat in Angleton, TX

 Dehydration

-Very little urination, dark urine, dry mouth, dizziness, confusion, or extreme weakness may point to serious dehydration.
+Very little urination, dry mouth, dizziness, confusion, or extreme weakness can point to serious fluid loss.

 Heart, Blood Pressure & Neurological Symptoms